 Thank you in advance for the opportunity to earn a spot in your bag!

 Tyler "Sully" Sullivan was so excited when the new golf club heads he'd developed arrived from the manufacturer in April 2013 that he glued one onto a shaft with a 24-hour epoxy and could barely sleep before taking it to the driving range the next day.
 With his first swing, he crushed the ball 300 yards and dead straight.
 He thought it was just a lucky hit, but as he worked through a bucket of golf balls, his sweet shots caught the attention of the man two stalls down.
 Sullivan let him try out the club.

 "He took a swing, then another, and didn't say anything," Sullivan recalls.
 "Then he looked at me, puzzled, and said, 'How is this possible?
 I just hit it past my brand-name driver and it feels better.'"

 The next morning, that man made the first purchase of BombTech's Grenade driver.
 And that's when Sullivan, a former high-school golfer who lost his job at an engineering company last November, knew his new venture had a chance.

 While it's not uncommon for entrepreneurs to bring to market gadgets they've developed in their garages, Sullivan's quest to redesign the golf driver is particularly quixotic.
-Golf equipment manufacturing is a multibillion-dollar industry--dominated by Nike, TaylorMade and Callaway--that employs aerospace engineers and spends millions on R&D. But Sullivan's personal frustration with drivers compelled him to attempt a change on a smaller level.
+Golf equipment manufacturing is a multibillion-dollar industry--dominated by a few major brands--that employ aerospace engineers and spend millions on R&D. But Sullivan's personal frustration with drivers compelled him to attempt a change on a smaller level.